 So yes, release liners truly are ubiquitous!
 Even if you’ve never heard the term before, you are likely dealing with release liners fairly regularly.

-But what are they really?
 Traditionally, release liners are made out of a base substrate, such as supercalendered paper, glassine or PET.